AliFakhry/PYTHON_MESSAGING/README.md

 Notes:

-1. Sensitive information has been redacted
+1. Sensitive information has been redacted.
-2. Testing capabilities has been implemented via the code
+2. Various testing methods have been implemented via the code.